Our Staff

 Megan Patterson | Founder & Executive Director

-Megan specializes in neurodiversity and twice-exceptionality, and she is trained in trauma-informed education through Life Space Crisis Intervention.
-She enjoys hiking, backpacking, and camping with her son and two dogs.
+Megan, trained in trauma-informed education through Life Space Crisis Intervention, also offers individual and family consulting and teacher training.
+In her free time, she enjoys hiking, backpacking, and camping with her son and two dogs.

 Watch Megan’s Tedx Talk: “The Nature of Education”